doyousketch2/theSegSat/README.md

     but it involves installing luafilesystem...  meh.
     This way is easier.

-Open the .love file with Love2D:
+Open in Love2D:

-Linux:
+Linux, while inside theSegSat dir:
 >love .

 Win: